DanielPigford/blade/readme.md

 ## Who makes Blade?
 Can I help with the development?

-Daniel Pigford, you can find me on BitBucket and Twitter as @codeasaurus.
+Daniel Pigford, you can find me on BitBucket as @codeasaurus.
 Feel free to pass along _any_ feedback or suggestions for Blade.

 ## What development tools are used to build Blade?